zyt-code/musicdl-fork/README.md

 # 🎉 What's New

-- 2025-12-29: Released musicdl v2.7.7 — added support for two additional sites, improved the search speed, stability and metadata completeness when fetching lossless tracks from some sites, and optimized certain default arguments (prioritize search speed).
+- 2025-12-29: Released musicdl v2.8.0 — added support for two additional sites, improved the search speed, stability and metadata completeness when fetching lossless tracks from some sites, and optimized certain default arguments (prioritize search speed).
 - 2025-12-24: Released musicdl v2.7.6 — add support for MissEvan FM, and fix bugs on the Gequhai site.
 - 2025-12-24: Released musicdl v2.7.5 — add support for lossless music search and parsing for the gequhai site, and optimize parts of the code.
 - 2025-12-19: Released musicdl v2.7.4 — supports music search and download using TuneHubMusicClient.
-- 2025-12-17: Released musicdl v2.7.3 — supports native Bilibili music search and downloads, improves the search speed of some third-party APIs, refactors the Ximalaya music platform code, and includes several other minor code optimizations.
-- 2025-12-15: Released musicdl v2.7.2 — added support for jamendo and make some improvements.

 # 🎵 Introduction